 Main location: Centro.
 Calle 6 N between Melgar and Av.
 5

-A French pastry shop at heart, this cute cafe has delicious breakfasts, amazing confections and great coffee.
+A very real French pastry shop in the heart of Cozumel, this cute cafe has delicious breakfasts, amazing confections and great coffee.

 Centro.
 Calle 2 N, between Avs.
 5 and 10